 By Derrick Lee Ming Yang, SMU School of Information Systems

-Freshmen Orientation Camp
+Freshman Orientation Camp

-The freshmen orientation camp is a must attend for all incoming students.
+The freshman orientation camp is a must attend for all incoming students.
 In SMU, you’ll meet people from all walks of life.
-You’ll learn more about the school and its culture during this camp, and more importantly, how to get from one place to another in the quickest possible time.
+You’ll learn more about the school and its culture during this camp, and more importantly, how to get from one place to another in the quickest possible time!
 You’ll also meet some of the people who will perhaps stick with you throughout your university education.

 In SIS, you’ll spend most of your time with friends from the same faculty.
 Therefore, it is imperative that you attend the faculty camp.
 You’ll soon realise that in SIS, everyone is closely knitted and the seniors are very helpful.
 They’ll share their experiences and guide you through your first semester.

 Freshmen Bash 2016